openharmony/docs/en/application-dev/reference/apis-image-kit/js-apis-image.md

 getImageProperty(key:string, options: GetImagePropertyOptions, callback: AsyncCallback\<string>): void

 Obtains the value of a property in this image.
 This API uses an asynchronous callback to return the result.
-The image must be in JPEG format and contain EXIF information.
+The image must be in JPEG and PNG formats and contain EXIF information.

 > **NOTE**
 >